simonegli8/BibliaLibre/Bibles/SpanishEnglish.rvr-web/52-1 Tesalonicenses.md

 # 2
 ## Recordatorio de la eficacia enérgica, desinteresada y amorosa de los mensajeros de Dios en Tesalónica
-^1^ Porque vosotros mismos sabéis, hermanos, que nuestra visita a vosotros no fue en vano, ^2^ sino que, habiendo sufrido antes y siendo tratados vergonzosamente, como sabéis, en Filipos, nos envalentonamos en nuestro Dios para anunciaros la Buena Nueva de Dios en medio de muchos conflictos. ^a^ ^3^ Porque nuestra exhortación no es por error, ni por inmundicia, ni por engaño. ^b^ ^4^ Sino que, como hemos sido aprobados por Dios para que se nos confíe la Buena Nueva, así hablamos, no como para complacer a los hombres, sino a Dios, que prueba nuestros corazones. ^c^ ^5^ Porque en ningún momento se nos encontró usando palabras de adulación, como sabéis, ni un manto de codicia (Dios es testigo), ^d^ ^6^ ni buscando la gloria de los hombres (ni de vosotros ni de otros), cuando podríamos haber reclamado la autoridad como apóstoles de Cristo. ^7^ Pero fuimos amables con vosotros, como una madre que amamanta a sus hijos.
-^a^[**2:2** Hech 16,20-24; Hech 17,1-5] ^b^[**2:3** 2Cor 4,2; 2Cor 11,7; Juan 5,44] ^c^[**2:4** Gal 1,10] ^d^[**2:5** Mar 12,40; Hech 20,33]

-^8^ Así, pues, anhelando afectuosamente de vosotros, nos agradó comunicaros no sólo la Buena Nueva de Dios, sino también nuestras propias almas, porque os habías hecho muy queridos para nosotros. ^a^ ^9^ Porque os acordáis, hermanos, de nuestros trabajos y fatigas; pues trabajando de noche y de día, para no ser una carga para ninguno de vosotros, os hemos predicado la Buena Nueva de Dios. ^b^ ^10^ Vosotros sois testigos ante Dios de lo santa, justa e irreprochablemente que nos comportamos con vosotros los creyentes. ^11^ Como sabéis, os exhortamos, consolamos e imploramos a cada uno de vosotros, como lo hace un padre con sus propios hijos, ^12^ con el fin de que caminéis dignamente de Dios, que os llama a su Reino y a su gloria. ^c^
-^a^[**2:8** 2Cor 12,15] ^b^[**2:9** Hech 18,3; Hech 20,33-34; 2Tes 3,8; 1Cor 4,12] ^c^[**2:12** Efes 4,1-2; Fil 1,27]
+@1 Porque, hermanos, vosotros mismos sabéis que nuestra entrada á vosotros no fué vana:
+@2 Pues aun habiendo padecido antes, y sido afrentados en Filipos, como sabéis, tuvimos denuedo en Dios nuestro para anunciaros el evangelio de Dios con gran combate.
+@3 Porque nuestra exhortación no fué de error, ni de inmundicia, ni por engaño;
+@4 Sino según fuimos aprobados de Dios para que se nos encargase el evangelio, así hablamos; no como los que agradan á los hombres, sino á Dios, el cual prueba nuestros corazones.
+@5 Porque nunca fuimos lisonjeros en la palabra, como sabéis, ni tocados de avaricia; Dios es testigo;
+@6 Ni buscamos de los hombres gloria, ni de vosotros, ni de otros, aunque podíamos seros carga como apóstoles de Cristo.
+@7 Antes fuimos blandos entre vosotros como la que cría, que regala á sus hijos:

+@8 Tan amadores de vosotros, que quisiéramos entregaros no sólo el evangelio de Dios, mas aun nuestras propias almas; porque nos erais carísimos.
+@9 Porque ya, hermanos, os acordáis de nuestro trabajo y fatiga: que trabajando de noche y de día por no ser gravosos á ninguno de vosotros, os predicamos el evangelio de Dios.
+@10 Vosotros sois testigos, y Dios, de cuán santa y justa é irreprensiblemente nos condujimos con vosotros que creísteis:
+@11 Así como sabéis de qué modo exhortábamos y consolábamos á cada uno de vosotros, como el padre á sus hijos,
+@12 Y os protestábamos que anduvieseis como es digno de Dios, que os llamó á su reino y gloria.

 ## Acción de gracias por la recepción voluntaria del mensaje de salvación por parte de la comunidad y alabanza por su constancia en el sufrimiento
-^13^ Por eso también damos gracias a Dios sin cesar, porque cuando recibisteis de nosotros la palabra del mensaje de Dios, la aceptasteis no como palabra de hombres, sino como es en verdad, la palabra de Dios, que también obra en vosotros los que creéis. ^a^ ^14^ Porque vosotros, hermanos, os hicisteis imitadores de las asambleas de Dios que están en Judea en Cristo Jesús; pues también sufristeis de vuestros propios compatriotas lo mismo que ellos de los judíos ^b^ ^15^ que mataron tanto al Señor Jesús como a sus propios profetas, y nos expulsaron, y no agradan a Dios, y son contrarios a todos los hombres, ^c^ ^16^ prohibiéndonos hablar a los gentiles para que se salven, para colmar siempre sus pecados.
-Pero la ira ha venido sobre ellos hasta el extremo. ^d^
+@13 Por lo cual, también nosotros damos gracias á Dios sin cesar, de que habiendo recibido la palabra de Dios que oísteis de nosotros, recibisteis no palabra de hombres, sino según es en verdad, la palabra de Dios, el cual obra en vosotros los que creísteis.
-^a^[**2:13** Gal 1,11-12] ^b^[**2:14** Hech 17,5-6; Hech 8,1] ^c^[**2:15** Mat 23,37; Hech 2,23; Hech 7,52] ^d^[**2:16** Mat 23,32-33]
+@14 Porque vosotros, hermanos, habéis sido imitadores de las iglesias de Dios en Cristo Jesús que están en Judea; pues habéis padecido también vosotros las mismas cosas de los de vuestra propia nación, como también ellos de los Judíos;
+@15 Los cuales aun mataron al Señor Jesús y á sus propios profetas, y á nosotros nos han perseguido; y no agradan á Dios, y se oponen á todos los hombres;
+@16 Prohibiéndonos hablar á los Gentiles, á fin de que se salven, para henchir la medida de sus pecados siempre: pues vino sobre ellos la ira hasta el extremo.

 ## Anhelo del apóstol; sus planes de viaje frustrados
-^17^ Pero nosotros, hermanos, estando despojados de ti por un corto tiempo en presencia, no en corazón, nos esforzamos aún más por ver tu rostro con gran deseo, ^18^ porque queríamos ir a ti — de hecho, yo, Pablo, una y otra vez —, pero Satanás nos lo impidió. ^19^ Pues, ¿cuál es nuestra esperanza, o alegría, o corona de regocijo? ¿No eres tú, ante nuestro Señor Jesús en su venida? ^a^ ^20^ Porque tú eres nuestra gloria y nuestra alegría.
-^a^[**2:19** Fil 2,16; Fil 4,1]
+@17 Mas nosotros, hermanos, privados de vosotros por un poco de tiempo, de vista, no de corazón, tanto más procuramos con mucho deseo ver vuestro rostro.
+@18 Por lo cual quisimos ir á vosotros, yo Pablo á la verdad, una vez y otra; mas Satanás nos embarazó.
+@19 Porque ¿cuál es nuestra esperanza, ó gozo, ó corona de que me gloríe? ¿No sois vosotros, delante de nuestro Señor Jesucristo en su venida?
+@20 Que vosotros sois nuestra gloria y gozo.

 \switchcolumn
 \nopandoc{\begin{otherlanguage}{english}}

 # 2
+## Reminder of the energetic, selfless and loving efficacy of God's messengers in Thessalonica
-^1^ For you yourselves know, brothers, our visit to you wasn’t in vain, ^2^ but having suffered before and been shamefully treated, as you know, at Philippi, we grew bold in our God to tell you the Good News of God in much conflict. ^3^ For our exhortation is not of error, nor of uncleanness, nor in deception. ^4^ But even as we have been approved by God to be entrusted with the Good News, so we speak—not as pleasing men, but God, who tests our hearts. ^5^ For neither were we at any time found using words of flattery, as you know, nor a cloak of covetousness (God is witness), ^6^ nor seeking glory from men (neither from you nor from others), when we might have claimed authority as apostles of Christ. ^7^ But we were gentle among you, like a nursing mother cherishes her own children.
+@1 For you yourselves know, brothers, our visit to you wasn’t in vain,
+@2 but having suffered before and been shamefully treated, as you know, at Philippi, we grew bold in our God to tell you the Good News of God in much conflict.
+@3 For our exhortation is not of error, nor of uncleanness, nor in deception.
+@4 But even as we have been approved by God to be entrusted with the Good News, so we speak—not as pleasing men, but God, who tests our hearts.
+@5 For neither were we at any time found using words of flattery, as you know, nor a cloak of covetousness (God is witness),
+@6 nor seeking glory from men (neither from you nor from others), when we might have claimed authority as apostles of Christ.
+@7 But we were gentle among you, like a nursing mother cherishes her own children.

-^8^ Even so, affectionately longing for you, we were well pleased to impart to you not the Good News of God only, but also our own souls, because you had become very dear to us. ^9^ For you remember, brothers, our labor and travail; for working night and day, that we might not burden any of you, we preached to you the Good News of God. ^10^ You are witnesses with God how holy, righteously, and blamelessly we behaved ourselves toward you who believe. ^11^ As you know, we exhorted, comforted, and implored every one of you, as a father does his own children, ^12^ to the end that you should walk worthily of God, who calls you into his own Kingdom and glory.
+@8 Even so, affectionately longing for you, we were well pleased to impart to you not the Good News of God only, but also our own souls, because you had become very dear to us.
+@9 For you remember, brothers, our labor and travail; for working night and day, that we might not burden any of you, we preached to you the Good News of God.
+@10 You are witnesses with God how holy, righteously, and blamelessly we behaved ourselves toward you who believe.
+@11 As you know, we exhorted, comforted, and implored every one of you, as a father does his own children,
+@12 to the end that you should walk worthily of God, who calls you into his own Kingdom and glory.

+## Thanksgiving for the voluntary reception of the message of salvation by the community and praise for their constancy in suffering
-^13^ For this cause we also thank God without ceasing that when you received from us the word of the message of God, you accepted it not as the word of men, but as it is in truth, God’s word, which also works in you who believe. ^14^ For you, brothers, became imitators of the assemblies of God which are in Judea in Christ Jesus; for you also suffered the same things from your own countrymen, even as they did from the Jews ^15^ who killed both the Lord Jesus and their own prophets, and drove us out, and don’t please God, and are contrary to all men, ^16^ forbidding us to speak to the Gentiles that they may be saved, to fill up their sins always.
+@13 For this cause we also thank God without ceasing that when you received from us the word of the message of God, you accepted it not as the word of men, but as it is in truth, God’s word, which also works in you who believe.
+@14 For you, brothers, became imitators of the assemblies of God which are in Judea in Christ Jesus; for you also suffered the same things from your own countrymen, even as they did from the Jews
+@15 who killed both the Lord Jesus and their own prophets, and drove us out, and don’t please God, and are contrary to all men,
+@16 forbidding us to speak to the Gentiles that they may be saved, to fill up their sins always.
 But wrath has come on them to the uttermost.

+## Longing of the apostle; your frustrated travel plans
-^17^ But we, brothers, being bereaved of you for a short season in presence, not in heart, tried even harder to see your face with great desire, ^18^ because we wanted to come to you—indeed, I, Paul, once and again—but Satan hindered us. ^19^ For what is our hope, or joy, or crown of rejoicing?
-Isn’t it even you, before our Lord Jesus^a^ at his coming? ^20^ For you are our glory and our joy.
+@17 But we, brothers, being bereaved of you for a short season in presence, not in heart, tried even harder to see your face with great desire,
+@18 because we wanted to come to you—indeed, I, Paul, once and again—but Satan hindered us.
+@19 For what is our hope, or joy, or crown of rejoicing?
+Isn’t it even you, before our Lord Jesus^a^ at his coming?
+@20 For you are our glory and our joy.
 ^a^[**2:19** TR adds “Christ”]

 \nopandoc{\end{otherlanguage}}